soffi49/GithubRepos/README.md

 ## How to use it 🔧
 The program will communicate with your local host.
 Thus to use it, firstly run your program (using IDE run or terminal) and then simply go to `http://localhost:8080/` on your browser.\
-I provided a simple, user-friendly interface.
+The goal of the task was to make software which will allow to list repositories but additionaly I provided a simple interface to make user experience more friendly.
 You will see a form in which you can give a username.
 To submit the information, click submit button, and that's all.
 ## Technologies used 💻
 For my project, I used `Spring Boot` with `Maven project` and dependencies:
 - `Validation`